The Academic Success Program provides a number of resources and services for current MD students, including:

 - improvement of overall academic performance.

-Details about these workshops and presentations can be found on our program’s calendar page.
+Details about these workshops and presentations can be found on our program’s calendar.

 Board Exams Prep

 ASP also provides help with the Step 1 and Step 2 board examinations.
-This help includes one-on-one tutoring, monitoring and administration of practice exams, and the creation of study calendars (including advice on when to set a test date).
+This help includes monitoring and administration of practice exams and the creation of study calendars (including advice on when to set a test date).
 These resources aim to maximize student performance.
 We also maintain a resource library of study materials for students in clerkship rotations and preparing for board examinations.

-The Academic Success Program administers a coaching program aimed at helping first-year students transition into the intense academic environment of medical school.
-Our coaches provide a stable network of support and advice that help students successfully navigate their new surroundings.
+The Academic Success Program administers a mentoring program aimed at helping first-year students transition into the intense academic environment of medical school.
+Our mentors provide a stable network of support and advice that help students successfully navigate their new surroundings.